How to Know if a Mechanic is Taking Too Long With Car Repairs

-Part 2 of 5: Minor fixes shouldn't take more than a day
+Minor fixes shouldn't take more than a day

-Also, keep in mind that repairs will take naturally longer if your car is a special or vintage make, as the parts may need to be ordered.
+Also, keep in mind that repairs will naturally take longer if your car is a special or vintage make, as the parts may need to be ordered.

 Things aren't always as cut and dried as they first appear in the estimate.
 While mechanic and customer alike should have a reasonably accurate idea of the timeframe, things rarely follow through perfectly according to plan.
 In addition to unforeseen car troubles, the mechanic may become ill, have a family emergency, or otherwise be out of commission for a few days.

 Asking the mechanic to keep you apprised on any new developments with the car repairs can help your peace of mind, especially if you've been placed at a severe inconvenience without your vehicle.

 What to do if you think a mechanic is taking too long

 If you suspect the mechanic is keeping your car for longer than is reasonable, you may consider bringing up the question with another auto shop.
 If you know a friend with professional experience in a garage, that can work as well.